Chunyu-Lin-bjtu/autonomous_driving_pedestrian_trajectory_prediction/README.md

 '-' means in use.
 'all' in RNN means the x,y or delta x, y featuers with the output vector of CNN  if appicable.
 </pre>

+We lalso tried to use a autoencoder vae to encode the context patches and combine with the x/y feature.The following is a visualization of trained vae model for context images.